Demo site turns farm waste into energy, soil health and income

 Innovations Driving the Initiative

-Essential to the initiative are several innovations: a biogas digester that converts cow dung and kitchen scraps into clean cooking gas; two Top-Lit Updraft biochar kilns that turn encroacher bush into soil-boosting biochar; a self-regulating, low energy, clay-based low-pressure irrigation pilot running alongside drip irrigation for comparison; a fenced ethnobotanical plot of fruit and medicinal species; and a refurbished mushroom biorefinery now in early production.
-These components together form the backbone of the project’s sustainable approach.
+Essential to the initiative are several innovations: a biogas digester that converts cow dung and kitchen scraps into clean cooking gas; two Top-Lit Updraft biochar kilns that turn encroacher bush into soil-boosting biochar; a self-regulating, low energy, clay-based low-pressure irrigation (SLECI) pilot running alongside drip irrigation for comparison; a fenced ethnobotanical plot of fruit and medicinal species; and a refurbished mushroom biorefinery now in early production.
+These components together form the backbone of the project’s sustainable bio-based technology approach.

 Research and Collaboration

 Dr Jerome Boys, Acting Head of the Rietfontein Satellite Campus, praised the initiative, noting that it highlights and amplifies the important work taking place at the campus.
+“With institutional support, the Department of Agriculture and DIVAGRI project are positioned to effect public participation that can snowball into changed narrative for rural livelihoods”.